 - All nominations must be channeled through the nominee’s department head to the dean's office.
-Deans will review all nominations for their faculty members and forward the nominations no later than Friday, February 1, 2019 to the Office of Academic Affairs.
+Deans will review all nominations for their faculty members and forward the nominations to the Office of Academic Affairs.
 (Please note that each college may have its own internal deadline for receiving nominations prior to this date.)

 - The standard Faculty Award Nomination Cover Sheet must be used, and all materials must be submitted electronically.

 - The final nomination materials for each nominee should be scanned into a single PDF file and labeled with the name of the award and the nominee’s last name (e.g. “CxC Award_ Smith”).

 - Prior to the submission deadline, the individual designated to submit nominations on behalf of the dean should contact Ryan Landry (email@example.com or 8-5561) to be granted access to upload nominations.